grodi/n9k_ifrate/README.md

    event manager environment RMLIST "connected-to-, xxx-, yyy-, zzz"
    ```

 The script was tested on N9K using 10.6.1 release.
-But it should run on every NX release.
+But it should run under every NX release > 10.

  ## Sample output